Compound Dai Price Hits $0.0223 on Top Exchanges (CDAI)

-Compound Dai (CDAI) traded down 0% against the US dollar during the 24-hour period ending at 0:00 AM E.T. on July 11th.
-Compound Dai has a market cap of $561.27 million and approximately $2.93 million worth of Compound Dai was traded on exchanges in the last 24 hours.
-During the last seven days, Compound Dai has traded 0% lower against the US dollar.
-One Compound Dai token can currently be bought for approximately $0.0223 or 0.00000073 BTC on major cryptocurrency exchanges.
+Compound Dai (CDAI) traded 0.1% higher against the US dollar during the 24 hour period ending at 16:00 PM Eastern on July 15th.
+Over the last week, Compound Dai has traded up 0.1% against the US dollar.
+Compound Dai has a market cap of $561.26 million and approximately $2.94 million worth of Compound Dai was traded on exchanges in the last 24 hours.
+One Compound Dai token can currently be bought for $0.0223 or 0.00000073 BTC on cryptocurrency exchanges.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.